 A transmission medium is required for infrared transmission, which can be comprised of either a vacuum, the atmosphere or an optical fiber.

-Optical components, such as optical lenses made from quartz, CaF2, Ge and Si, polyethylene Fresnel lenses and Al or Au mirrors, are used to converge or focus the infrared radiation.
+Optical components such as optical lenses made from quartz, CaF2, Ge and Si, polyethylene Fresnel lenses and Al or Au mirrors are used to converge or focus the infrared radiation.
 In order to limit spectral response, band-pass filters can be used.

-Next, infrared detectors are used in order to detect the radiation which has been focused.
+Next, infrared detectors are used to detect the radiation which has been focused.
 The output from the detector is usually very small and hence pre-amplifiers coupled with circuitry are required to further process the received signals.

 The Key Applications of Infrared Technology

 Infrared technology is implemented in night vision equipment if there is not enough visible light available to see unaided.
 Night vision devices convert ambient photons of light into electrons and then amplify them using a chemical and electrical process before finally converting them back into visible light.
 Read more about infrared technology in night vision devices here.

 Infrared astronomy is a field of astronomy which studies astronomical objects that are visible in infrared radiation.
 By using telescopes and solid-state detectors, astronomers are able to observe objects in the universe which are impossible to detect using light in the visible range of the electromagnetic spectrum.